 James Madison University will commemorate the day with a variety of activities on campus on Thursday the 17th, as well as a trip to James Madison’s Montpelier on Saturday the 19th.

 Pocket-sized copies of the Constitution will be distributed to the public, and cake will be served.

 Dukes Votes will be present to promote the campus-wide voter registration contest.

 The Office of the President, in conjunction with the Madison Institutes of JMU Outreach and Engagement, welcomes Professor Stewart Harris.
 Professor Harris is a Professor of Law at Appalachian School of Law (ASL) and host of National Public Radio's (NPR's) Your Weekly Constitutional.

 Professor Harris will serve as the Constitution Day speaker in the Madison Vision Series.
 He will deliver a lecture on Madisonian Ethics as well as record his show, Your Weekly Constitutional.

 This event is free and open to the public.
 Students, Faculty, Staff and the community are encouraged to attend.

 Saturday, September 19, 12:30pm-10pm (registration required)

-- The afternoon will include tours of the house, costumed historical interpretations, hot air baloon rides, carriage rides, performances by the Anne and Her Checkered Past, Kris Dove and the Lonesomes, River Bank Gospel Choir, Albemarle Pipe and Drum Corps and will conclude with fireworks.
+The afternoon will include tours of the house, costumed historical interpretations, hot air baloon rides, carriage rides, performances by the Anne and Her Checkered Past, Kris Dove and the Lonesomes, River Bank Gospel Choir, Albemarle Pipe and Drum Corps and will conclude with fireworks.